Mira Sorvino: Career

-In 2002, Sorvino appeared as the lead in The Triumph of Love, an adaptation of the 1732 Marivaux play.
+In 2002, Sorvino appeared as the lead in Triumph of Love, an adaptation of the 1732 Marivaux play.
 That year she also starred in WiseGirls alongside Mariah Carey and Melora Walters.
 In 2006, she received a Golden Globe nomination for her role as an Immigration and Customs Enforcement agent in the Lifetime film Human Trafficking.
 She had a supporting role in the drama Reservation Road (2007) with Mark Ruffalo.

 In February 2008, she guest-starred as psychiatrist Cate Milton in the "Frozen" episode of the medical television drama House.
 Plans to make hers a recurring character were interrupted by the writers' strike.